Information for parents and children

 You should monitor your child’s employment to make sure they have a positive experience of work and are not being exploited.

-The Local Authority will only issue a work permit if, as the child’s parent/carer, you have signed the Work Permit Application Form - this shows us you’ve seen the form and are happy for your child to be employed.
+The Local Authority will only issue a work permit if, as the child’s parent/carer, you have signed the Work Permit Application Form - this shows us you have seen the form, read the employer's risk assessment and are happy for your child to be employed.

 Before signing the Work Permit Application Form, check the employer details section that explains the type of work and hours your child will be doing.

 You should only sign the application form if you are completely happy with all the details of the job they’ll be doing.

 You can prepare your child for work by: